 Top Line: In mid-September the Green Party expanded on their Mission Possible climate plan with a wide ranging eight part platform.
-Their plan still nails it when it comes to understanding and setting plans based on climate science, but they have some work to do to integrate their plan with ambitious, visionary ideas to tackle inequality and injustice, there are still some questions left lingering.
+Their plan still nails it when it comes to understanding and setting plans based on climate science, but while their full platform does better integrating their climate plan with ambitious, visionary ideas to tackle inequality and injustice, there are still some questions left lingering.

 Listening to the science